 AP degree - 2 years - 120 ECTS

 Are you interested in marketing, sales and communication?
-Would you like to work as a marketing coordinator or a sales manager?
+Would you like to work as a marketing coordinator, a salesman og a purchasing agent?
 Do you wish you could plan and implement marketing strategies in exciting companies?
 Then our Marketing Management programme is for you.

 This entire programme is taught in English.